unibypass51/parallel-ai-macos-overlay-lockdown/README.md

 ### 1. Simplify

-Reduce the number of steps needed to access frequently used AI tools.
+Reduce the number of steps required to access the most commonly used tools.

 ### 2. Improve Productivity

-Help users stay focused on their main activity while keeping useful tools always available.
+Allow users to stay focused on their main activity.

-### 3. Create a Seamless Workflow

-Provide a smooth desktop experience where AI tools, screenshots, and text capture are always within reach.

 ---

 ## 🍎 Compatibility

-### Supported Operating Systems
+### Supported Operating System

 * macOS 12.3 Monterey or later
-* macOS 13 Ventur
+* macOS 13 Ventura
 * macOS 14 Sonoma
 * macOS 15 Sequoia

 ### Supported Architectures

-* Apple Silicon Macs: M1, M2, M3, M4...
+* Apple Silicon — M1, M2, M3, M4, etc.
-* Intel Macs
+* Intel Mac

 ---

 ## 🔒 Privacy

-Parallel AI does not store captured data without the user's consent.
+Parallel AI does not store captured data without the user’s consent.

-Users remain in full control of the information processed while using the application.
+Users maintain full control over the information processed while using the application.

 ---